 The Company has not maintained, and does not currently maintain, a defined benefit pension plan or nonqualified deferred compensation plan.
-The Company's 401(k) plan currently provides a dollar-for-dollar matching contribution on up to 4% of a participant's eligible deferred compensation.
+The Company's 401(k) plan currently provides a dollar-for-dollar matching contribution of up to 6% of a participant's eligible deferred compensation.